intersystems-ib/workshop-quiniela/README.md

-# workshop-integrated-csv
+# workshop-quiniela
-Example about an IRIS production using IntegratedML capabilities to get predictions about stays of patients in hospitals
+Example about an IRIS production using IntegratedML capabilities to get predictions about football matches of spanish league

 You can find more in-depth information in https://learning.intersystems.com.